Here Be Dragons Episode 4

 How was it possible to overheat in such conditions?

 All these fire-retardant layers were going to cook him from the inside out.
-He could feel his sweat soaking his silks, and one did not treat silks like that!
+He could feel his sweat soaking his silks, and one simply did not treat silks like that!
 It would ruin them, making them fit only for burning.
 But, typical of Father’s work, his designs were wondrously effective but pity the unlucky dope who had to wield it or wear it.
 House Brassard’s Master Weapons Designer did not care how users suffered; his interest stopped at the prototype.
 Once proven to work, it was up to House product engineers to ‘get the wrinkles out’ and deal with insignificant issues like comfort and usability.

-The inconsiderate bastard cleared his throat and pointed at unpacked helms and dragon-lances laid in rows on the ground.
+The inconsiderate bastard cleared his throat and pointed at assembled helms and dragon-lances laid in rows on the ground.
 “Remember to take only what has your name on it.
 House Brassard made every item to fit the exact measurements I took back in Spring.
 So it’s a good job Prentyze didn’t grow any taller and Miss Anluan didn’t let herself get pregnant, what?”

 What a bastard, rubbing it in like that.
 Why couldn’t Prentyze get his height from Mother?
 Why was he cursed to be such an exact copy of his father?